jenellefeather/model_metamers/README.md

 There is an associated repository to generate model metamers in PyTorch here: <br>
 https://github.com/jenellefeather/model_metamers_pytorch

+This repository is no longer actively maintained.
+Please use the above repository instead.

 # Metamers of neural networks reveal divergence from human perceptual systems
 This repository includes code, data, and demos for the paper ["Metamers of neural networks reveal divergence from human perceptual systems."](https://papers.nips.cc/paper/9198-metamers-of-neural-networks-reveal-divergence-from-human-perceptual-systems)